Finding and binding young volunteers for the long term

 At the same time, the number of young volunteers has remained constant for years.
 According to the figures of the fifth Volunteer Survey of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) from 2019, 42% of the 14-29 year-olds are involved in volunteer work.
 That makes almost half of the people in this age group active volunteers.
 But how does this fit with the previously mentioned challenge of activating young volunteers and binding them to one’s own organization?

-In this first part of our new blog series with many valuable tips for social organizations, we will get to the bottom of this question and share our experiences and practical tips for recruiting and retaining young volunteers with you.
-In the coming months, you can expect many more tips & tricks on the topic of “Volunteer Management 2.0” on our blog.
+In our blog series with many valuable tips for social organizations, we will get to the bottom of this question and share our experiences and practical tips for recruiting and retaining young volunteers with you.
 You will be the first to hear about new exciting articles in our newsletter.

-The most important basis: Know the target group and its needs
+Part 1: The target group and its needs

 The world of volunteering is as diverse as the people who are involved in it.
 In this article, we take a closer look at the group of “young volunteers.”
 Who are they, what drives them, and what are their specific needs and desires?
 And how can you, as a nonprofit organization, develop an even deeper understanding of these individuals?
 Because this is the only way that organizations can sustainably recruit young volunteers for their work and retain them in the long term.